1. Christianity lays out differing roles for men and women in the Church and in the home:

 C. One is not better than the other.
 They are meant to complement each other.

-D. Men get their primary identity and self worth through their work.
+D. Men tend to get their primary identity and self worth through their work.

-E. Women get their primary identity and self worth through their family.
+E. Women tend to get their primary identity and self worth through their family.

-F. A man’s primary drive is to supply for his family with nurturing being important but secondary.
+F. A man’s primary drive is to supply for and to protect his family with nurturing being important but secondary.

-G. A woman’s primary drive is to nurture her family with supplying their needs being important but secondary.
+G. A woman’s primary drive is to nurture her family with supplying their needs and protecting them being important but secondary.

 H. A man’s desire is to conquer, slay the wild beast, and bring home the bacon.

-I. The woman is the one who gets pregnant, bonds with the baby even while it is still in the womb, and then has been given the breasts to feed the child.
+I. The woman is the one who gets pregnant, bonds with the baby even while it is still in her womb, and then has been given the breasts to feed the child, further bonding with him or her.

-J. She has the stronger desire to have a home and a sense of security.
+J. She, therefore, has the stronger desire to have a home and a sense of security.

-K. The woman civilizes the man, and the man protects the woman.
+K. The woman civilizes the man, and the man protects and provides for the woman.

 2. Since the fall, and because of sin, someone must be designated to lead the household:

-A. Since man was created first, and the woman later as a helpmate for him, the man has been designated to lead.
+B. Since man was created first, and the woman was created later as a helpmate for him, the man has been designated to lead and has been given the tools to do so.

 3. The Church puts men in the primary places of authority: